Stanford returns from COVID break to beat No. 5 USC 75-69

 Isaiah Mobley scored 16 points to lead the Trojans and Boogie Ellis added 14.

 The Trojans (13-1, 3-1) were looking to tie the 2016-17 team for the school’s best start in more than 50 years but came up short at the end against Stanford.
-The loss leaves No. 1 Baylor as the only unbeaten team remaining in the country.
+The loss coupled with No. 1 Baylor’s defeat means there are no unbeaten teams left in the country.

 Noah Taitz hit back-to-back 3-pointers midway through the second half to give Stanford a 50-49 lead.
 The game remained tight from there until Stanford started to open it up late.